BobLuursema/pickle-cafe/README.md

 Pickle Café exposes its own `Given`, `When`, `Then` and `defineStep` function to make the reporting work from both Cucumber and TestCafé.
 Make sure that you pass in an `async` function, that is necessary for TestCafé.
 PickleCafé sets the default timeout for these async functions at one minute, see the Cucumber docs to customize the timeout.

-The last step is to create a `reports` folder, currently PickleCafé does not expose the TestCafé programming interface and the setup requires that folder to exist.
+The last step is to create a `reports` folder, currently PickleCafé does not expose the TestCafé programming interface for reporting and the setup requires that folder to exist.
 The final folder structure should look like this:

 ```
-- gitlab-test
+- gitlab-test/
-  - features
+  - features/
-    - step_definitions
+    - step_definitions/
       - gitlab.js
-    - support
+    - support/
       - env.js
     - gitlab.feature
-  - node_modules
+  - node_modules/
-  - pages
+  - pages/
     - page.js
-  - reports
+  - reports/
   - package.json
 ```